 Many people don’t realize how important the knee joint is to their everyday lives until they injure it.
 After all, the knee enables us to walk, sit, stand, and run.
 When you suffer a knee injury, it can limit your ability to perform even simple tasks.

 But, why is the knee so vulnerable to injury?
-And, what types of treatments do doctors prescribe to resolve these injuries?
+And, what types of treatments do doctors at NJ Spine and Ortho prescribe to resolve these injuries?
 Browse this handy guide to find out.

 Understanding Your Knee

 The knee is the largest and strongest joint in the body.
 It connects the tibia (shinbone), femur (thighbone), and patella (kneecap).
 Rubbery tendons connect the knee bones to muscles, thus allowing for movement.
 In addition, ligaments connect the bones to each other, delivering stability to the joint.
 Cartilage between the knee bones, known as menisci, helps to absorb any shock while you walk, run, or engage in physical activities.
 In addition, synovial fluid keeps the joints lubricated, reducing the friction of moving bones.

 While all these parts of the knee can be very effective in keeping it healthy and stable, sometimes injuries do occur.
 Both active and sedentary individuals can experience knee problems.
 Therefore, we must be mindful of our movements and ways to keep the knee healthy.